 When you turn the heat pump from cooling mode to heating mode, there’s little change in how the system operates.
 The compressor still puts refrigerant under pressure, and it still circulates between the two sets of coils to remove heat from one set of coils and release it from the other.
 The difference is a component called the reversing valve, which the refrigerant enters after it leaves the compressor.
 In heating mode, this valve sends the refrigerant a different direction—instead of going to the outdoor coils first, it goes to the indoor coils.
 The refrigerant releases heat to the indoors, then travels to the outdoor coil where it absorbs heat.
 All that’s happened is the two coils have swapped jobs.

-We can answer all your questions about air conditioning in Clearwater, FL and help you find a heat pump that will provide the level of cooling and heating to match your previous systems.
+We can answer all your questions about air conditioning in Wesley Chapel, FL and help you find a heat pump that will provide the level of cooling and heating to match your previous systems.
 We’ve served the Tampa Bay Area since 1998 and are experienced with finding the best ways to deliver energy-efficient comfort to local homes.

 Call today and experience the Balanced Air, Inc. difference!
 We proudly serve Pasco, Pinellas, Hernando, and Hillsborough counties.